 In a split second their dreams were shattered and the hopes for their son’s future became dreams of the past.

 Life will never ever be the same for this family.
 Never the same for all of Patrick’s friends and teachers and classmates and teammates.
 That night the Des Plaines and Rosemont communities lost their innocence.
 Their rose-colored glasses were taken off.
 How could this possibly happen in their wonderful communities?

 The unfortunate truth is that it can happen in any community!!
 Similar acts of violence happen every day across America!
 Gun violence knows no color, no religion, and no financial status.
 It does not care about the victim’s age or stage in life.
 It does not care that it ruins lives, crushes the victim’s families and tears communities apart.

-Patrick’s mother and a group of caring and loving individuals started Patrick Lives On…To End Gun Violence as a way to honor Patrick and help our community.
+Patrick’s mother and a group of caring individuals started Patrick Lives On as a way to honor Patrick and help their community.

-In 2017 they produced 31 Public Service Announcements which shall be distributed nationally.
-These moving PSAs are part of a series entitled “Shattered – Gun Violence Shatters Lives” and “The Domino Effect – Every Action Has A Reaction”.
+In 2017 they produced 31 Public Service Announcements to be distributed nationally.
+The PSAs are part of a series entitled “Shattered – Gun Violence Shatters Lives” and “The Domino Effect – Every Action Has A Reaction”.
 Actors from CHICAGO PD, CHICAGO MED and CHICAGO FIRE star in this campaign.

 A substantial financial assistance program has been established to enable our youth to stay active in extracurricular activities.
 If our children are occupied in these positive activities of their choice, the lure of gangs and gun violence shall fade into the background.